osu-cs340-ecampus/CS340-demo-flask-app/README.md

 ## Database Engine

 **MySQL** is the database we will be using in this class.
-It is already installed for you on the flip servers.
+It is already installed for you on the Classwork server.

 ***Optionally*** you may wish to install a local copy of MySQL on your PC from [here](https://dev.mysql.com/downloads/mysql/) is a link to download MySQL Community Edition.
 Pick the correct operating system you are on, and follow the prompts.
 It will ask you to login or signup, just skim to the bottom and click "No thanks, just start my download."